 “Organizational culture isn’t what you laminate and put up on the wall.
 It’s what people say when they don’t think their boss is around.”

 Culture, in its evolutionary state of being, sustains itself through clarity of communication, and the same, David states, goes for corporate organizations, too.
 “Organizations that are open to challenge and to reflect on themselves tend to have the healthiest culture because it's most reflective of the way that people want and need to work.”
 David believes that we have the opportunity to harness technology and reinvent the way we work within organizations.
 Therefore, it is imperative that organizations make the right choices and accelerate their digitization efforts, or risk going back to set working practices that are outdated.

 Mark Babbitt claims to have grown quite impatient with how slowly organizational cultures are changing, and quite rightly so.
 But in spite of arriving 10 years too late, he is thrilled to see workplaces finally focusing on its employees, customers and communities.
 He believes that it is ultimately a caring, inclusive culture which will attract better talent, and I simply couldn't agree more.

 As I said before, rallying an organization towards change requires clarity of vision, collaboration and communication.
 The pandemic is a wake-up call for humans, and before anything at an organizational level, it should serve as an impetus to change people’s outlook towards their own lives and how they prioritize their actions.
-It’s as Pranav Bhanage rightly called it out to be: the generation-defining change.
+It’s as the change management leaders, especially Pranav Bhanage rightly called it out to be: the generation-defining change.